Online speech therapy games

 Challenges of online speech therapy games

-Like any therapy activity, there are a few challenges that come with using online speech therapy games in teletherapy sessions.
+Like any therapy activity, there are challenges with using online speech therapy games in teletherapy sessions.
 Keep these in mind to help your sessions go smoothly.

 First, technology glitches.
 If you’re a speech and language pathologist who sees clients regularly over teletherapy, then you know that there is always a risk of something not quite working right when it comes to technology.
 The solution?
 Have a backup activity.